flagbug/UnofficialGitterApp/README.md

 This is a simple unofficial Android client for [Gitter](http://gitter.im)

-This app is written in C# with Xamarin, I don't have the nerves for Java It will also probably only take about 10 minutes to get this running on Windows Phone
+This app is written in C# with Xamarin, I don't have the nerves for Java.
+It will also probably only take about 10 minutes to get this running on Windows Phone.

 # What works?
 - Room selection